firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 WITH PATTERN='*rejected_rows*.csv' HEADER=FALSE;
 ```

+Use `SELECT` to view the contents of a file.
 The following code returns the contents of the `rejected_rows` table:

 ```sql
 SELECT * FROM rejected_rows;
 ```

-The following output shows an example of the contents of the `rejected_rows` table:
+The following output shows the contents of the `rejected_rows` table after running the previous `SELECT` statement:

 | f0 (TEXT) | f1 (TEXT) |
 |-----------|-----------|
 | a         | b         |

 #### Column mapping and default values
 You can map a specific source column to a target column, and specify a default value to replace any `NULL` values generated during mapping.

-The following code example takes an existing column `LevelID` from the `levels.csv` sample dataset, and maps it into a column `LevelID_team_A` in a `target_csv_7` table.
-It also maps a column `Country`, which doesn’t exist in the `levels.csv` dataset, into a `LevelsID_team_B` column, and specifies a default value of `50` to replace `NULL` values during mapping:
+The following code example maps the `LevelID` column from the `levels.csv` sample dataset, into a column `LevelID_team_A` in a `target_default_mapping` table.
+It also maps a non-existent `Country` column in the `levels.csv` dataset, into `LevelsID_team_B`.
+A default value of `50` replaces `NULL` values during mapping into `LevelsID_team_B`:

 ```sql
 CREATE TABLE target_default_mapping ("LevelID_team_A" text, "LevelID_team_B" text);